thoqbk/traprange/_Docs/invoice/README.md

 With these observations we need to find barcode and use it as the anchor cell for the row.

-### A better way to detect PO number
+### A more accurate way to detect PO number

-Most of all the values in forms is with their labels e.g. `Po Number: {PO Number}` but some of them have the label and value are in a vertical line.
+Many values in forms is with their labels e.g. `Po Number: PO-1234422312446`.
+It will give us higher accuracy if we can find data label and data value together.
+That's what I applied to find PO Date and Vendor above.
+But some of value have the label and value are in the vertical alignment.
 For example:
 ```
               PO Number

            PO-1234422312446
 ```
 For this layout we can first, detect position of the label, then scan next lines at the same x-range as label with tolerance to find the first non-empty value.
 That should be the value we're finding.
-The implementation looks like below:
+The implementation is as below:
 ```java
 String poNumberLabel = "PO Number";
 String poNumber = null;